Cataract surgery co-management

 Symptoms of Cataracts

 Cataracts usually form very slowly over a period of years.
-Signs and symptoms of cataracts include blurry or hazy vision, increased sensitivity to light, especially when driving at night, reduced intensity of colors, and changes in the prescription for eyeglasses.
+Signs and symptoms of cataracts include blurry or hazy vision, increased sensitivity to light (especially when driving at night), reduced intensity of colors, and changes in eyeglass prescription.

 Diagnosing Cataracts

-Cataracts can be diagnosed through a comprehensive eye exam at Decatur Family Eye Care by conducting some or all of the following tests.
+Cataracts can be diagnosed during a comprehensive eye exam at Decatur Family Eye Care by conducting some or all of the following tests.

-- Refraction: During the comprehensive eye exam at Decatur Family Eye Care, we will conduct a refraction to see if there are changes in your vision which require an updated prescription for eyeglasses or contact lenses.
+• Refraction: During a comprehensive eye exam at Decatur Family Eye Care, we will conduct a refraction to see if there are changes in your vision that require an updated prescription for eyeglasses or contact lenses.

-- Optical Coherence Tomography (OCT): Your doctor may utilize optical coherence tomography (OCT) to look closely at the retina.
-This machine scans the retina and provides the doctor with detailed images of the macular and the retina.
-The doctor may use special drops to dilate your eyes before this test is conducted, because it makes it easier to examine the retina.
-You will be asked to sit in front of the OCT machine so that that the scan of your eyes can be completed.
+• Optical coherence tomography (OCT): Your doctor may utilize optical coherence tomography (OCT) to look closely at the retina.
+This machine scans the retina and provides the doctor with detailed images of the macula and the retina.
+The doctor may use special drops to dilate your eyes before this test is conducted because it makes it easier to examine the retina.
+You will be asked to sit in front of the OCT machine so that the scan of your eyes can be completed.
 Nothing touches your eye, and the test is painless.
-The test takes about 5 – 10 minutes to complete.
+The test takes about 5–10 minutes to complete.

 Your doctor may also measure the pressure within each eye and do some other testing for color vision and sensitivity to glare from light.